abbeygirl/nzedb/Install-Guide:-Windows.md

 * Open your browser and visit http://localhost/, follow on screen setup prompts.

 * Download and install extras like http://www.rarlab.com/download.htm for password detection, http://ffmpeg.zeranoe.com/builds/ & http://mediainfo.sourceforge.net/en/Download/Windows for post processing, and http://getgnuwin32.sourceforge.net/ for some unix features if wanted.

+* Download GNU file for windows : http://gnuwin32.sourceforge.net/packages/file.htm extract it and put the exe in C:\Windows

 From there the work is just getting started but this will give you a working nZEDb site running under XAMPP on Windows.
 How you fine tune your site is up to you.